-Zacharee Simms (He/Him/His) is a Seattle-based director, devisor, and producer who specializes in new work development along with staging healing, challenging, and bawdy stories.
-He is currently an administrative assistant for the 2020 Kennedy Center directing intensive.
+Zacharee Simms (he/they) is a Seattle based director, intimacy choreographer, devisor, and actor.
+He specializes in new work development, pieces that revolve around trauma, mental illness, and staging healing, challenging, loud stories that elevate LGBTQIA+ voices.
+He most recently acted as administrative assistant for the 2020 Kennedy Center directing intensive.
 Select projects include SLOW JAM by Caity-Shea Violette (The Kennedy Center), BETTER DAYS: A DEVISED MOVEMENT PIECE (Western Washington University), and THE MEMORY OF WATER by Shelagh Stephenson (Student Theater Productions)

 His accomplishments include being chosen as a Summer 2019 Kennedy Center directing fellow, assistant directing and being mentored by Wooly Mammoth Theater Company's founder, Howard Shalwitz on Ali Viterbi's play In Every Generation.
 Zacharee also assisted under directors Jesca Prudencio, Lizanne Schaber, Kayla Adams and New York City Devising Company Blessed Unrest's Jessica Burr.